MarcelJurtz/mjurtz.com/_posts/2017-11-13-building-a-chess-game-in-unity.md

 guid: http://blog.mjurtz.com/?p=485
 permalink: /2017/11/building-a-chess-game-in-unity/
 categories:
-  - CSharp
+  - csharp
-  - Game development
+  - game-development
 tags:
-  - Development
+  - development
-  - GameDev
+  - gamedev
-  - Programming
+  - programming
-  - Unity
+  - unity
 ---
 In this post, I&#8217;ll be covering the basics of building a simple chess game in Unity and C#.